martinloenne/BankAccountApi/README.md

 - First name
 - Last name

-For dependency management you can use either Gradle or Maven, and for persisting data H2 (in-memory DB) could be an option.
+For dependency management you can use Gradle, and for persisting data H2 (in-memory DB) could be an option.

 Your API only has to support DKK currency.